 Dropping over a South facing cliff the best time to photograph the falls is in late summer and preferably mid afternoon.

-The next best time to capture it after rains when there is a descent volume of water going over.
+The next best time to capture it after rains when there is a decent volume of water going over.

 - Signage: None

 - View platform : Yes, but dilapidated.
 There is an old pathway which is overgrown and the protective fence requires a lot of maintenance.